Rufus Columbus Burleson: Biography

 Burleson was born near Decatur in northern Alabama.
+His family was of Welsh descent.
 In 1840, he moved to Nashville, Tennessee, to study law at the University of Nashville but dropped out and started preaching at the First Baptist Church of Nashville.
 He fell ill in 1841, and taught in Mississippi until 1845.
 From 1846 to 1847, he attended the Western Baptist Literary and Theological Institute in Covington, Kentucky.
 He then preached at the First Baptist Church of Houston, Texas.
 On November 19, 1854, he baptized Sam Houston.

 He served as the second president of Baylor University from 1851 to 1861.
 He moved to Waco University, later merged with Baylor, because of friction with Horace Clark, and he became its president.
 He was again President of Baylor from 1886 to 1897.
 In 1894, a boarder at his home accused H. Steen Morris (no relation to Burleson) of having committed a sexual assault.
 Burleson was accused by William Cowper Brann of having some knowledge of this, and thus, complicit, but Burleson was cleared by a grand jury and the accused, H. Steen Morris, was acquitted.
 The scandal likely contributed to his demotion to president emeritus in 1897 despite being cleared of criminal charges by a grand jury.

 He was president of the Baptist General Convention of Texas from 1892 to 1893.
 He was asked in 1869 by Barnas Sears, a former president of Brown University in Providence, Rhode Island, to establish the Peabody Education Fund.
 He also helped establish Bishop College, an historically black institution originally in Marshall, Texas, but later moved to Dallas.